Requirement: Set access delegation for OneDrive for Business sites.

 - Scroll down to My Site Cleanup, make sure “Enable access delegation is selected” and enter the value for Secondary owner.

 This account will be the appointed owner of the OneDrive if the user’s manager isn’t set in Azure AD.
 Email notifications will also be sent to the secondary owner account when the value is populated.

-If you want to transfer ownership or add an additional administrator to an OneDrive for Business site, use: How to Gain Owner Access to OneDrive for Business Sites in Office 365?
+If you want to transfer ownership or add an administrator to a OneDrive for Business site, use: How to Gain Owner Access to OneDrive for Business Sites in Office 365?